-18MBU612B MICROBES IN SUSTAINABLE AGRICULTURE AND DEVELOPMENT - PRACTICAL (4H - 2C)
+19MBU612B MICROBES IN SUSTAINABLE AGRICULTURE AND DEVELOPMENT - PRACTICAL(4H - 2C)

-Instruction Hours / week:L: 0 T: 0 P: 4 Marks: Internal: 40 External:60 Total: 100
+Marks: Internal: 40 External:60 Total: 100 End Semester Exam: 6 Hours

-Able to relate their knowledge about ecology to its relevance in sustainable agriculture

-- To evaluate the application of ecological principles and concepts in sustainable agriculture. - To know the role of microbes which make crop output more and increase the fertility of crops. - To analyses the degrading microorganisms by various techniques. - Able to design biogas plant. - To obtain knowledge in entrepreneur in agricultural area.
+- Able to relate their knowledge about ecology to its relevance in sustainable agriculture - Able to evaluate the application of ecological principles and concepts in sustainable agriculture system. - To know the role of microbes which make crop output more and increase the fertility of crops. - To analyses the degrading microorganisms by various techniques. - Able to design biogas plant. - To obtain knowledge in entrepreneur in agricultural area.